abdulazizasiri/OneUp/documents/User_Manual.md

 - ##### How Does Voting Work?
   - You can only upvote or downvote a video once.
-The amount of votes for each video will filter the list by highest number of upvotes on the top to lowest number of upvotes
+The amount of votes for each video will filter the list by highest number of upvotes on the top to lowest number of upvotes.

+#### Contact

+For any further questions or comments, feel free to email us at oneupskat3@gmail.com